svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 4. `drop` removes N characters from the stream.

-The reason it is abstracted like this is that lispBM can read both plain strings of ascii characters as well as a compressed stream of characters.
+The reason it is abstracted like this is that lispBM can read both plain strings of ASCII characters as well as a compressed stream of characters.
 In the case of reading a compressed stream this approach with an arbitrary `peek` will result in the stream being decoded multiple times (but only up peek-depth), trading compute resources for